-7.4.2 Automatic LV Phase Imbalance Correction
+7.4.2 Automatic LV Mains Phase Imbalance Correction

-WPD are in discussions with a manufacturer to understand if it is possible to produce a dynamic means of controlling the phase imbalance but this will require that all service cables laid would need to be three phase and terminated into a three phase cut-out.
-If successful a dynamic method will reduce three phase imbalance on transformers compared to static means.
+WPD are in discussions with a manufacturer to understand if it is possible to produce a dynamic means of controlling the phase imbalance on an LV mains cable.
+If successful a dynamic method will reduce three phase imbalance on existing LV mains cables and unit transformers compared to static means.